TEALSK12/apcsa-public/curriculum/Unit3/Lesson-303.md

 ---
 College Board Topic Questions
 ---------------------------------
-After this lesson, students will be able to answer questions from the College Board Unit 2 Topic Questions 2.6 String Objects and 2.7 String Methods
+After this lesson, students will be able to answer questions from the College Board Unit 2 Topic Questions 2.3 Calling a void method, 2.4 Calling a void method with parameter, 2.6 String Objects and 2.7 String Methods

 Accommodation and Differentiation
 ---------------------------------